waveunit/1inch-Token-Plugins-Guide/README.md

 ## How do accounts (users) add or remove to a plugin?

-To add a plugin to an account, a user-friendly web application can be developed and integrated with any injected wallet provider for simple account connection.
+To add a plugin to an account, a user-friendly web application can be developed and integrated with any injected wallet provider for simple account connection and signature.
 This simplifies the process of selecting and subscribing to plugins (see [1inch resolver plugins](https://app.1inch.io/#/1/dao/delegate)).
 Alternatively, an advanced user can subscribe to a plugin by directly interacting with the smart contract using a web3 wallet and the contract's ABI.
 Both methods require the user to initiate a transaction to call the `addPlugin` function of the token contract, which subscribes their account to the chosen plugin.
 To remove a plugin, the account needs to call either `removePlugin` or `removeAllPlugins`, depending on its needs.

 ---